Sarah Milligan-Toffler, Executive Director

 Janice Swaisgood, Director, Natural Families Network

-Lindsey Davis, Natural Leaders Network Associate Program Director
+Lindsey Davis, Natural Leaders Network Assistant Program Director

 Lindsey Davis is C&NN’s Associate Program Director of the Natural Leaders Network.
 Prior to joining the C&NN team, Lindsey worked for Texas Parks and Wildlife as the State Parks Outdoor Education and Outreach Coordinator.
 There, she managed a statewide team of staff and volunteers that connected families to nature through programs like Texas Outdoor Family, which introduces families from diverse backgrounds to camping and other outdoor activities through ranger led events and workshops.
 Prior to that, she served as a Park Ranger coordinating volunteer projects and leading outdoor education and outreach programs.
 Lindsey has also worked with Recreation and Park undergraduate courses as a guest instructor.
 In her spare time, Lindsey is currently working to create a program for first-time camping families in the Northern Virginia area.
 Lindsey holds a BS in Recreation and Parks and a Master’s in Public Service and Administration from Texas A&M University.
 She lives in the Washington, DC area with her husband and enjoys camping and hiking in the surrounding natural areas as well as trail riding with her horse.